ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="460"></a>
 #### Trace Flag: 460
-**Note: Don’t leave this trace flag enabled on global scope for SQL Server 2017 CU12 and CU13.
-There’s at least one [bug](https://feedback.azure.com/forums/908035-sql-server/suggestions/36311467-traceflag-460-causing-truncation-errors-on-code-pa) on SQL Server 2017 CU13: table variables will throw errors saying their contents are being truncated even when no data is going into them.**<br />
 Function: Replace error message [8152] with [2628] (`String or binary data would be truncated.
 The statement has been terminated.`).
 Description for [2628] mesage has useful information - which column had the truncation and which row.<br />
+**Note: Starting with database compatibility level 150, message ID 2628 is the default and this trace flag has no effect.**
+**Note: Don’t leave this trace flag enabled on global scope for SQL Server 2017 CU12 and CU13.
+There’s at least one [bug](https://feedback.azure.com/forums/908035-sql-server/suggestions/36311467-traceflag-460-causing-truncation-errors-on-code-pa) on SQL Server 2017 CU13: table variables will throw errors saying their contents are being truncated even when no data is going into them.**<br />
 Link: [Docs Trace Flags]<br />
 Link: https://www.procuresql.com/blog/2018/09/26/string-or-binary-data-get-truncated/<br />
 Link: https://feedback.azure.com/forums/908035-sql-server/suggestions/32908417-binary-or-string-data-would-be-truncated-error<br />